-- 6.15.2.1 In accordance with Standing Orders, the Council of Governors have established a Nominations and Remuneration Committee which is responsible for the appointment and setting the terms of appointment of Non-Executive Directors.
+- 6.15.1.6 In accordance with Standing Orders, the Council of Governors have established a Nominations and Remuneration Committee which is responsible for the appointment and setting the terms of appointment of Non-Executive Directors.
 It will make recommendations to a general meeting of the Council of Governors on the appointment of Non-Executive Directors.
+It has clearly defined terms of reference, specifying its area of responsibility, its composition and the arrangements for reporting. - 6.15.1.7 The terms of reference of the Nominations and Remuneration Committee (Non-Executive Directors) can be found in this Corporate Governance Manual.

+6.15.2 Funded Establishment

-It has clearly defined terms of reference, specifying its area of responsibility, its composition and the arrangements for reporting. - The terms of reference of the Nominations and Remuneration Committee (Non-Executive Directors) can be found in this Corporate Governance Manual. - 6.15.3 Funded Establishment - 6.15.3.1 The workforce plans incorporated within the annual budget will form the funded establishment.
-The establishment of the Foundation Trust will be identified and monitored by the Director of Workforce and Marketing under delegation from the Chief Executive. - 6.15.3.2 The funded establishment of any department may not be varied without the approval of the Chief Executive or individual nominated within the relevant section of the Scheme of Reservation and Delegation.
-The Director of Finance is responsible for verifying that funding is available. - 6.15.4 Staff Appointments - 6.15.4.1 No Executive Director or employee may engage, re-engage, or re-grade employees, either on a permanent or temporary nature, or hire agency staff, or agree to changes in any aspect of remuneration: - i.
+- 6.15.2.1 The workforce plans incorporated within the annual budget will form the funded establishment.
+The establishment of the Foundation Trust will be identified and monitored by the Chief People Officer under delegation from the Chief Executive. - 6.15.2.2 The funded establishment of any department may not be varied without the approval of the Chief Executive or individual nominated within the relevant section of the Scheme of Reservation and Delegation.
+The Director of Finance is responsible for verifying that funding is available.

+6.15.3 Staff Appointments

+- 6.15.3.1 No Executive Director or employee may engage, re-engage, or re-grade employees, either on a permanent or temporary nature, or hire agency staff, or agree to changes in any aspect of remuneration: - i.
 Unless authorised to do so by the Chief Executive; and - ii.
-Within the limit of his approved budget and funded establishment as defined in the Scheme of Reservation and Delegation.

-6.15.4.2 The Board of Directors will approve procedures presented by the Chief Executive for the determination of commencing pay rates, condition of service, etc, for employees.
+Within the limit of his approved budget and funded establishment as defined in the Scheme of Reservation and Delegation. - 6.15.3.2 The Board of Directors will approve procedures presented by the Chief Executive for the determination of commencing pay rates, condition of service, etc, for employees.

-6.15.5 Processing of the Payroll
+6.15.3.3 Processing of the Payroll